benjaminion/upgrading-ethereum-book/src/book.md

   - The function [`process_effective_balance_updates()`](/part3/transition/epoch#def_process_effective_balance_updates) for the actual calculation and application of hysteresis.
   - [`Validator`](/part3/containers/dependencies#validator) objects store the effective balances.
 The [registry](/part3/containers/state#registry) in the beacon state contains the list of validators alongside a separate list of the actual balances.

-### Overview of rewards and penalties <!-- /part2/economics/rewards_overview -->
+### Issuance <!-- /part2/economics/issuance -->

 #### Introduction

-The three ongoing mechanisms in Ethereum's proof of stake designed to encourage economically rational validators to act in the protocol's best interests are rewards, penalties, and punishments.
+Issuance is the amount of new Ether created by the protocol in order to incentivise its participants.
+The net issuance, after accounting for penalties, burned transaction fees and so forth is sometimes referred to as inflation, or supply growth.

-  - Rewards are provided to validators that participate in the protocol by attesting to blocks, proposing blocks, or participating in sync committees.
-Rewards are tuned so that more valuable contributions (such as timely votes, or well-assembled blocks) receive a greater amount.
+The Eth1 chain issues new Ether in the form of block and uncle rewards.
+Since the London upgrade this issuance has been offset in part, or even at times exceeded by the burning of transaction base fees.

-  - Penalties are taken from validators that fail to participate in the protocol, for example if they are offline, or following a different fork.
+During the Altair period, issuance on the beacon chain is additional to that on the Eth1 chain, but is much smaller (around 10% as much).
+After The Merge, there will no longer be any block or uncle rewards, but the base fee burn will remain, and is is very likely that the net issuance will become permanently negative: more Ether will be destroyed than created.[^fn-ultrasound-money]

-  - Punishments are also known as slashings and apply only in very specific cases of rule-breaking in the protocol.
+[^fn-ultrasound-money]: You can see Ethereum's current issuance and play with various scenarios at [ultrasound.money](https://ultrasound.money/).

-It's common to hear of the penalties for being offline being referred to as "getting slashed".
-This is incorrect.
-Being slashed is a severe punishment for very specific misbehaviours, and results in the validator being ejected from the protocol in addition to some or all of its stake being removed.
-Penalties for being offline are relatively very mild.
+In this section we will look at the big picture of rewards in terms of overall issuace, and what individual validators can expect in general terms.
+We'll look in detail at individual validator rewards and penalties in the next sections.

-In this section we will cover rewards and penalties.
-In the next we will look at how these rewards and penalties are modified if the beacon chain is not finalising.
-Finally, we will look at slashing.
+For now, we will be assuming that the beacon chain is running optimally, that is, with all validators performing their duties perfectly.
+In reality, this is impossible to achieve on a permissionless, globally distributed, peer-to-peer network, although the beacon chain has been performing within a few percent of optimally for most of its history.
+In any case, actual validator rewards and overall issuance will certainly be lower, depending on participation rates in the network.

 #### The base reward per increment

 All rewards are calculated in terms of a "base reward per increment".
-This is [calculated](/part3/transition/epoch#def_get_base_reward_per_increment) as
+This is in turn [calculated](/part3/transition/epoch#def_get_base_reward_per_increment) as

 ```none
 Gwei(EFFECTIVE_BALANCE_INCREMENT * BASE_REWARD_FACTOR // integer_squareroot(get_total_active_balance(state)))